helm/helm/docs/charts_hooks.md

 4. Tiller executes the `pre-install` hook (loading hook resources into Kubernetes)
 5. Tiller waits until the hook is "Ready"
-6. Tiller loads the resulting resources into Kubernetes
+6. Tiller loads the resulting resources into Kubernetes.
+Note that if the `--wait` flag is set, Tiller will wait until all resources are in a ready state and will not run the `post-install` hook until they are ready.
 7. Tiller executes the `post-install` hook (loading hook resources)
 8. Tiller waits until the hook is "Ready"
 9. Tiller returns the release name (and other data) to the client